Bride kidnapping: Slavic tribes

-East Slavic tribes, predecessor tribes to the Rus state, practiced bride kidnapping in the eleventh century.
-The traditions were documented by Rus' monk Nestor.
-According to his Chronicles, the Drevlian tribe captured wives non-consensually, whereas the Radimich, Viatich, and Severian tribes "captured" their wives after having come to an agreement about marriage with them.
+East Slavic tribes practiced bride kidnapping in the 11th century.
+The traditions were documented by the monk Nestor.
+According to the Primary Chronicle, the Drevlians captured wives non-consensually, whereas the Radimichs, Viatichi, and Severians "captured" their wives after having come to an agreement about marriage with them.
 The clergy's increase in influence may have helped the custom to abate.

-Marriage by capture occurred among the South Slavs until the beginning of the 1800s.
+Marriage by capture occurred among the South Slavs until the beginning of the civilisation in the 1800s in Yugoslavia.
 Common in Serbia, Montenegro, Croatia and Bosnia-Herzegovina, the custom was known as otmitza.
 The practice was mentioned in a statute in the Politza, the 1605 Croatian legal code.
-According to Serbian folk-chronicler Vuk Karadzic, a man would dress for "battle" before capturing a woman.
+According to Serbian folk-chronicler Vuk Karadzic, a man would dress for "battle" before kidnapping a woman or girl.
 Physical force was a frequent element of these kidnappings.

 Bride kidnapping was also a custom in Bulgaria.
-With the consent of his parents and the aid of his friends, the abductor would accost his bride and take her to a barn away from the home, as superstition held that pre-marital intercourse might bring bad luck to the house.
-Whether or not the man raped his bride, the abduction would shame the girl and force her to stay with her kidnapper to keep her reputation.
+With the consent of his parents and the aid of his friends, the abductor would accost his victim and take her to a barn away from the home, as superstition held that pre-marital intercourse might bring bad luck to the house.
+Whether or not the man raped his victim, the abduction would shame the woman or girl and force her to stay with her kidnapper to keep her reputation.
 As in other cultures, sometimes couples would elope by staging false kidnappings to secure the parents' consent.

 In religion

-Catholic law

 In Catholic canon law, the impediment of raptus specifically prohibits marriage between a woman abducted with the intent to force her to marry, and her abductor, as long as the woman remains in the abductor's power.
 According to the second provision of the law, should the woman decide to accept the abductor as a husband after she is safe, she will be allowed to marry him.
 The canon defines raptus as a "violent" abduction, accompanied by physical violence or threats, or fraud or deceit.
 The Council of Trent insisted that the abduction in raptus must be for the purpose of marriage to count as an impediment to marriage.